phorgue/porousMultiphaseFoam/docs/groundwaterTransportFoam.rst

 Description
 -----------

-This solver is a merge between :ref:`groundwaterFoam` and :ref:`porousScalarTransportFoam` (see dedicated wiki pages for details)
+This solver is a merge between :ref:`groundwaterFoam` and :ref:`porousScalarTransportFoam` (see dedicated pages for details)

 At each time iteration, it solves

     - the Richards' equation for the water flow
     - passive scalar transport equation for the species

+Multiple time-dependent water injection source points can be specified using the keyword *sourceEventFileWater* in **constant/transportProperties** (see :ref:`sourceEventFile`).

+Multiple time-dependent tracer injection source points can be specified using the keyword *sourceEventFileTracer* in **constant/transportProperties** (see :ref:`sourceEventFile`).

 Configuration files
 -------------------